Skip to content

 The European Higher Education Area (EHEA) is an international initiative for the harmonisation of higher education (HE) systems in 47 countries (down from 49 counties following the suspension of the memberships of Russia and Belarus in April 2022).
 While literature about the participation of the UK, Germany, France and Italy in the EHEA is diverse, limited research explores them jointly as the four founding members of the EHEA.

-The originality of this project is in addressing this gap by investigating: (1) the perspectives of key HE actors in the four countries on the significance of the membership in the EHEA for them post-2020, and (2) how this informs our understanding of the implications of this on the wider politics of Europeanisation in the region.
+The originality of this project is in addressing this gap by investigating their key HE stakeholders’ perspectives on the role of the EHEA in shaping the evolving mission of the European project (or in other terms - Europe) that has increasingly been transcending the borders of the European Union, the membership of which is a lot smaller than that of the EHEA.
+The temporal focus covered the early 2020s.
 2020 is a ‘tipping point’ for EHEA’s signatories because it was the deadline for achieving a fully-functioning EHEA.
 The post-2020 temporal landscape is also significant due to the impact of the pandemic, Brexit and the Russian war in Ukraine on HE.

 Addressing the challenge